 Google Nest Learning Thermostat

 Learning is fun!
 Owning a thermostat that learns all about how warm and cool you like your house is maybe fun too?
 According to Google, use this thermostat for a week and it'll adapt to you.
 The app lets you control the temperature in your home from anywhere and sends alerts when things don't look quite right.
+It'll even let you know when it's time to change your furnace filter.
 Best of all, that learning can help save energy and money.
 The big question is, can it learn who’s side to pick when you like it hot and your partner likes it cold?

 How can you control your data?